-Rule 24d.(1) A parent or public agency may request a mediation process in which the relief sought consists of a mutually agreeable settlement between the parties of a dispute that might be the subject of a state special education complaint under part 8 of the rules or a due process complaint under R 340.1724 or R 340.1724(f).
+Rule 24d.
+(1) A parent or public agency may request a mediation process in which the relief sought consists of a mutually agreeable settlement between the parties of a dispute that might be the subject of a state special education complaint under part 8 of the rules or a due process complaint under R 340.1724f.

-(2) The state board of education shall approve procedures regarding the mediation process.
+(2) The superintendent of public instruction shall approve procedures regarding the mediation process.